appier/react-native-sample-app/README.md

 # react-native-sample-app

-This is a react-native sample app that demonstrates integrating of the [@appier/react-native-sdk](https://www.npmjs.com/package/@appier/react-native-sdk) with the build-in FCM on Android and APNs on iOS.
+This is a react-native sample app that demonstrates integrating of the [@appier/react-native-sdk](https://www.npmjs.com/package/@appier/react-native-sdk) with the build-in FCM on Android and APNs on
 Before starting, please read the official [document](https://docs.aiqua.appier.com/docs/versions-for-react-native-integration).

 Please noted that this is the `native` branch, and there is no need for `react-native-firebase`.